kweebsdotcom/kweebs.com/content/post/check-your-internet-speed-via-terminal.md

 draft: false
 ---

----
-title: "How to Check Internet Speed via Terminal"
-date: 2020-08-05T11:49:23+01:00
-draft: true
----
 To check your internet speed in terminal you can use 2 options:

-sudo apt install speedtest-cli speedtest-cli
+sudo apt install speedtest-cli && speedtest-cli

 or simply run